 A bit more background on one of the projects that is featured here on my website was the idea I had for The Art of Big O book which actually began within me nearly 20 years ago.
 Just the thought of compiling and bringing all those artists together again and documenting in one book all of the great artwork from Big O from that special time in art and music history was an idea too important and exciting for me to ignore.

 Thinking about my idea for my book now it might be a bit of nostalgia in me maybe for those times.
 Back in the 1960s and 70s, posters, record album covers, a trip to a museum, a library, or the occasional magazine were about the only means available to anyone who wanted to see (via a large format view) the most visionary, colorful, original and quite literally mind blowing graphic images that the art world had ever seen up to that point.
 This art was coming from extremely talented artists who were literally making the rules up as they went.
 They were rejecting ideas from decades gone past about what painting and illustration should be.

 When I first began painting I really didn't think that my art might actually influence or inspire anyone nor did I paint to try to succeed in any purpose other than to try to please myself.
 As I grew older and (hopefully) wiser I came to realize over the years from letters I've received and now emails from people all over the world that it does indeed inspire others to create and helps them to open their eyes up to a new way of looking at nature and this beautiful world that surrounds us.
-So hopefully this website that I built about my life and art and The Art Of Big O book featured in it will do online as my book does in a physical way and that is to help people to experience and feel that same kind of excitement I felt about this wondrous world that I tried with my art to capture as I did when I created my paintings in the beginning.
-If my art just touches one person out there and it helps to bring inspiration, wonder, harmony and a sense of peace and tranquility into their life then I can consider myself a very successful and thankful man.
+So hopefully this website that I built about my life and art will help people to experience and feel that same kind of excitement I felt about this wondrous world in which we all live that I tried so hard with my art to capture as I did when I created my paintings in the beginning.
+If my art only touches one person out there and it helps to bring them inspiration, wonder, harmony and a sense of peace and tranquility into their life then I can consider myself a very successful and thankful man.